ufcpp/UfcppUtils/README.md

 ### Summary

-get/set properties through IDictionary with property names as a key.
+get/set properties through IDictionary with property names as a key by using Expression Trees.

 ### Sample